 In order to draw a new room select the New interior button.
-Enter the new walls dimensions and select the walls to be drawn.
+Enter the new walls dimensions in the displayed dialog box and select the walls to be drawn.
 Confirm the parameters with the Draw the room button.
 These walls, like all the other ones, may be edited and modified.